ericawall/javascript-testing/README.md

 ### Target Audience

-- The game can be played by anyone who likes word guessing games
+- The game can be played by people of all ages and cultures
 - Anyone who wants to have fun playing a game with simple and clear rules

 ### User Requirements and Expectations